watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-native-sfc.md

 --- abstract

-This document describes the architecture of SRv6 native SFC which enables comprehensive SFC management with SRv6-aware network functions.
+This document describes the architecture of SRv6 native SFC, which enables comprehensive SFC management with SRv6-aware network functions.

-This architecture provides the following benefits:
+This architecture provides the following advantages:

 * Simple architecture designed for all devices and protocols to use SRv6.
 * Low latency and reduced capital expenditure (CAPEX) through proxy-free SFC.
-* Scalable control plane and decreased operating expenses (OPEX) via centralized management.
+* Scalable control plane and reduced operating expenses (OPEX) via centralized management.
 * Enhanced programmability through centralized control of TEs, including SFC and QoS, and the use of user-defined network functions.

 --- middle